 |2||Vanderhoof, British Columbia|

 live AQI index

 |Air pollution level||Air quality index||Main pollutant|

-PM2.5 concentration in Hamilton air currently meets the WHO annual air quality guideline value
+PM2.5 concentration in Winnipeg air is currently 2.6 times above the WHO annual air quality guideline value

 Good 24 US AQI